 Dr. Anna Nowak, a researcher at the Institute for Respiratory Health in Western Australia, says immunotherapy boosts survival.
 She tells us, “For people with sarcomatoid and biphasic mesothelioma, we can double survival with the combination of ipilimumab and nivolumab.”

-Treatment Options for Sarcomatoid Mesothelioma
+Immunotherapy Works Wonders for Sarcomatoid Mesothelioma Survivor

 Recent research shows immunotherapy can offer lasting benefits to some sarcomatoid patients.
 However, Tumor Treating Fields therapy hasn’t proven effective for sarcomatoid tumors.
 For the best options, it’s wise to consult a mesothelioma specialist at a top cancer center.